Rainbow at shoreline

 The Massachusetts ME/CFS & FM Association, a 501(c)3 founded in 1985, exists to meet the needs of patients with ME (Myalgic Encephalomyelitis), CFS (Chronic Fatigue Syndrome) or FM (Fibromyalgia), their families and loved ones.
 The Massachusetts ME/CFS & FM Association works to educate health-care providers and the general public regarding these severely-disabling physical illnesses.
 We also support patients and their families and advocate for more effective treatment and research.

-Resources re ME/CFS for Long COVID clinics
+Resources re: ME/CFS for Long COVID Clinics (for providers)

 1. Reduction or impairment in ability to carry out normal daily activities, accompanied by profound fatigue;